changeworld/azure-docs.ja-jp/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

 |Ava|Marketing|25000
 |Ethan|Marketing|25000

-ここでも、入力行数と出力行数は同じです。ただし、各行には、対応する部門の給与総額が示されています。
+Again, there are the same number of input rows as output rows.
+However each row has a total salary for the corresponding department.

-## レポート集計関数
+## <a name="reporting-aggregation-functions"></a>Reporting aggregation functions

-ウィンドウ関数では、次の集計もサポートされています。
+Window functions also support the following aggregates:

 - COUNT
 - SUM
-- 最小
+- MIN
-- 最大
+- MAX
-- 平均
+- AVG
 - STDEV
 - VAR

-構文は次のとおりです。
+The syntax:

     <AggregateFunction>( [DISTINCT] <expression>) [<OVER_clause>]

-注:
+Note:

-- 既定では、集計関数 (COUNT を除く) は null 値を無視します。
+- By default, aggregate functions, except COUNT, ignore null values.
-- 集計関数を OVER 句と共に指定する場合、OVER 句では ORDER BY 句を使用できません。
+- When aggregate functions are specified along with the OVER clause, the ORDER BY clause is not allowed in the OVER clause.

-### SUM の使用
+### <a name="use-sum"></a>Use SUM

-次の例では、部門別の給与総額を各入力行に追加します。
+The following example adds a total salary by department to each input row:

     @result=
         SELECT